aig-sf/SF-coding-challenge/readme.md

   - background color: `#D6D7D9`

 ## Instructions
-- This is going to be a react component.
+### This is going to be a react application.
 You have free reign on how you deal with the calculations, but at a minimum, it should be able to add, subtract, and equal
 - Browser compatibility can be with the latest Chrome
 - Break it down into as many subcomponents as you feel necessary